angular/angular/docs/PR_REVIEW.md

 ### 4. Creating a SHA from local Edit

-Since the HEAD has been reset to `pr/24623_base` so that changes show up in `git status` we have to do reverse to only see local changes.
+Since the HEAD has been reset to `pr/24623_base` so that changes show up in `git status` we have to do reverse the reset to only see our local changes.
 To do that reset the `HEAD` to `pr/24623_top`.

 ```